-The WIA office has the responsible for recruitment of customers to come to the WIA Office and the One-Stop system for services in accordance with activities developed by the Grantee, One-Stop Operator and other partners in the One Stop System.
+The WIA office has the responsibility for recruitment of customers to come to the WIA Office and the SC Works offices for services in accordance with activities developed by the Grantee, SC Works and other partners in the SC Works system.

 HOW TO PARTICIPATE

-Customers who are interested in WIA services will attend schedule pre-orientation at the Winnsboro One-Stop to determine whether they might benefit from more intensive services offered by WIA, or other non-WIA funded partner services.
+Customers who are interested in WIA services will complete the on-line orientation session at the Fairfield County WIA office to determine whether they might benefit from more intensive services offered by WIA, or other non-WIA funded partner services.
 In order to make a WIA registration decision, a self-assessments is completed, the WIA staff will coordinate with other partners that may render services in which will be more helpful to the customer with a successful completions of goals and objectives for long-term employment.

 Intensive Services provided to WIA Registered Adult and/or Dislocated Worker customers.